sailfishos/docs.sailfishos.org/Support/Help_Articles/Tips_and_Tricks/README.md

 _Issues that this utility might solve:_

 * If you can't install apps from the Jolla Store and might receive a "Problem with Store - Critical problem with the app registry" message
-* If your "My Apps" section in Jolla Store is empty
+* If your "My Apps" section in the Jolla Store is empty
 * You can't uninstall applications using the Jolla Store.